 Peter and Ruth Thompson have a long history of developing teachers.
 Some milestones include:

 - Ruth introduced the first 3D printer (Dimension SST768) in schools over a decade ago.
 The Dimension machine provided bureau type facility for teachers and students in many schools when the price of 3D printing and the cost of a machine was beyond the financial capacity of most schools. see ASISTM2012

-- Peter first ran a course on MS Excel in South West Sydney in 1983, and continued to training over 3000 teachers on computer aided design up to now.
+- Peter first ran a course on MS Excel in South West Sydney in 1983, and continued to train over 3000 teachers on computer-aided design up to now.

 - Ruth ran her first “hands on tech” at Sturt workshops in 1983.

 - Consultation for various states and territories curriculum development.

 - Implementation and management of LMS at large schools.

 - National leaders in design, technology and engineering education.